Social Caption: Evaluating Social Understanding in Multimodal Models: Social Caption Framework

 \subsubsection{SI Evaluations}

 To test \textit{SI} for each MLLM, we ran 3 experiments \textit{without} transcriptions ("w/o trans.") and 3 experiments \textit{with} transcriptions ("w/ trans.").
 This setup studies the impact of spoken context on model \textit{SI} abilities.
 We compute each model's average accuracy for "w/ trans." and "w/o trans." across runs.
+As all models answer the same questions, \textit{SI} comparisons use paired tests with Holm correction.